jclairelee/inStock/README.md

 This was a group project at BrainStation.
 Our Team called Fernie was a group of 4 devs - Cindy, Daisy, Muskan, and Claire.
 During our one week deadline, we divided tasks using JIRA agile development workflow.
 Morning stands-up and meetings were done on Slack on a daily basis.

-We learned how important it was to develop and improve our communication skills to increase efficiency.
-Also, we often faced merge conflicts while using group repo, which was a good lesson for us.
-After experiencing those merge issues, we became more aware and cautious on the tasks that followed to avoid pitballs.
-Our checklist before merging or pushing included one question, "Which branch and order am I currently working on?" and always kept in mind, "Always pay attention and communicate with the team!".

 [Demo link](https://www.youtube.com/watch?v=mkDwSbr5Rcg)

 [Frontend](https://github.com/jclairelee/inStock) | [Backend](https://github.com/jclairelee/inStock-server)